kataw/kataw/test/__snapshot__/parser/expressions/logical-assignment/destructuring-errors.md

 ✖ Expression exprected.
 A compound assignment or an logical assignment cannot follow an object literal - start: 50, end: 54 ✖ ',' expected - start: 80, end: 82
 ✖ The parser expected to find a '}' to match the '{' token here - start: 80, end: 82
+✖ Expected a ')' to match the '(' token here - start: 80, end: 82
 ✖ Expected a `;` - start: 80, end: 82
 ✖ Declaration or statement expected - start: 80, end: 82
 ✖ Declaration or statement expected - start: 82, end: 84